 Cover Level

-Comprehensive cover costs more than accident-only but covers the hereditary and chronic conditions Birmans are most prone to.
-The gap between comprehensive and accident-only is typically $25 - $43/month for a Birman.
+Comprehensive cover costs more than accident-only but includes hereditary conditions that Birmans may be predisposed to.
+The difference is typically $25 - $35/month.

-Practical ways to manage your Birman's insurance and health costs.
+Practical ways to manage your Birman's insurance and health costs in Australia.

 1